ammonthompson/compensatory_drift/README.md

 # compensatory_drift
-Simulation programs written for Thompson et al. 2016.
-Genetics Simulation on tree for ABC analysis
+R utilities for simulating data under Compensatory Drift described in Thompson et al. 2016.
+Genetics ( https://doi.org/10.1534/genetics.115.178137 ).
-Wright Fisher haploid population simulation (not on tree)

-Some Java simulations will only work with older Java SE.
-I recommend using the R version located in the directory R_version.
-In R set working directory to R_version/ and install with install.packages("compDriftUtils", type = "source", repos = NULL).
+To install, in R set working directory to R_version/ and install with install.packages("compDriftUtils", type = "source", repos = NULL).

+The original ABC and Wright Fisher population simulations written in Java are being updated to work with the current Java Runtime environment.
+If you would like the Java code, please contact the corresponding author at ammonthompsonATgmailDOTcom